Your Cart

 Other foods that can help you feel full and satisfied for a longer period of time are as follows:

 • High-fiber foods like oatmeal (which features soluble fiber that can slow down digestion), legumes (like beans, lentils and chickpeas) and quinoa.
 Legumes and quinoa also contain plenty of plant-based protein, which also promotes satiety.
+Check out our list of high-fiber recipes.

 • Healthy fat foods like avocado, nuts and eggs.
 Avocado features healthy monounsaturated fats.
 Nuts (such as almond, walnuts and pistachios) and eggs also include a decent amount of protein, making them some of the best high-satiety foods.